Remi-Coulom/joedb/doc/source/intro.rst

   also possible to add time stamps and comments to the journal, and use it as a log of the application (if the history has to be forgotten for privacy or disk-space reasons, it is also possible to :ref:`pack <joedb_pack>` it).
+- The log structure makes it easy and efficient to synchronize many replications of the same database in a :ref:`distributed application
+  <concurrency>`.
 - If the database schema of an application changes over time, joedb can upgrade old files to the new version automatically.
 The upgrade includes changes to the schema as well as custom data manipulation (see :doc:`schema_upgrade`).